A stable parareal-like method for the second order wave equation

 \end{proof}

 Next, we will show that, under some hypotheses, the proposed method converges to the solutions computed by applying the fine propagator serially.
+The hypotheses involve Lipschitz smoothness of the phase corrector, which implies the minimization problem \eqref{eq:OPP} is solved with sufficient accuracy.
 We shall use the following notation for those reference solutions:

 We measure the overall error on the fine grid as the square root of the difference in the discrete wave energy:

 \begin{hypothesis} (i) The phase corrected coarse solution is Lipschitz continuous in energy